anmaped/rmtld3synth/readme.md

 #### To compile RTMLIB
 rtmlib is a support library for monitors synthesis.
 We can skip this step if we only need the synthesis of RMTLD3 in SMT-Libv2.
 Use `make` to perform the compilation of the library.
 The outcome shall be the library file `librtml.a`.
 Please ensure that you have the gcc 4.7.0 or greater with c++0x standard flag enabled.
-Proper files to support atomics are provided in the GIT repository and do not need to be added afterwards (only for gcc 4.7.0 version).
+Proper files to support atomics are provided in the GIT repository and do not need to be added afterward (only for gcc 4.7.0 version).

 More details are available in the [rtmlib repository](https://github.com/anmaped/rtmlib/tree/ea11f011861e0a27253f531df043ca8ef41944e3).